khaledghobashy/uraeus_smbd/README.md

 ### Using the tool on [Colab](https://colab.research.google.com)

 Colaboratory is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud [2].
-So, if you do not have an up and running python environment, you still can check out the tool and create multibody systems seamlessly.
+So, if you do not have an up and running python environment, you still can check out the tool and create multi-body systems seamlessly.

-The examples section below, has several ready-to-use Colab notebooks that walks you through a typical modeling process flow.
+The examples section below, has several ready-to-use Colab notebooks that walks you through a typical modelling process flow.

 ### Using the tool on your machine.